Approximation of conformal mappings and novel applications to shape recognition of planar domains: Uniformization of a planar annulus

-\begin{Rem} Assumptions (V1) and (V2) are critical in the proof of this Lemma.
-In the statement of this Lemma, $\Omega$ is the domain on which (\ref{eq:Poissonnonhomboundary}) is initially defined.
-However, the proof remains valid even if the regularity assumption is only assumed to hold for any close, proper subset of $\Omega$ with {\it thick} enough neighborhood; that is, if the subset and its neighborhood are still contained in $\Omega$.
-This weaker assumption will be used in the proof of Theorem~\ref{th:annulus2} below, where we will also show how to choose a thick neighborhood. \end{Rem}
+Thus, this lemma provides an estimate for the discrete flux along the {\it full} boundary of {\it one} Voronoi cell of a solution of the boundary value problem (\ref{eq:weak1}).
+In the statement of this lemma, $\Omega$ is assumed to be a convex polygon in $ \mathbb{R}^{2}$.
+However, the proof remains valid even if the {\it regularity} assumption of the solution is only assumed to hold for any close, proper subset of $\Omega$ with {\it thick} enough neighborhood; that is, if the subset and its neighborhood are still contained in $\Omega$.
+This weaker regularity assumption will be used in the proof of Theorem~\ref{th:annulus2}, where we will also show how to choose an appropriate thick neighborhood.
+Assumptions (V1) and (V2) are critical to the proof of this Lemma.

-Let us now restrict our attention to the particular type of boundary value problem (\ref{de:strong}) that will be considered in Theorem~\ref{th:annulus2}.
-Let $h$ be the continuous function defined on $\partial{\mathcal A}$ by setting